Chemical Reactions

 RATES OF REACTIONS

 The rate of a reaction is the speed at which a reaction happens.
 If a reaction has a low rate, that means the molecules combine at a slower speed than a reaction with a high rate.
 Some reactions take hundreds, maybe even thousands of years while other can happen in less than one second.
-The rate of reaction depends on the type of molecules that are combining.There is another big idea for rates of reaction called collision theory.
-The collision theory says that the more collisions in a system, the more likely combinations of molecules will happen.
-If there are a higher number of collisions in a system, more combinations of molecules will occur.
-The reaction will go faster, and the rate of that reaction will be higher.
+The rate of reaction depends on the type of molecules that are combining.Reactions happen, no matter what.
+Chemicals are always combining or breaking down.
+The reactions happen over and over but not always at the same speed.
+A few things affect the overall speed of the reaction and the number of collisions that can occur.

 Temperature: When you raise the temperature of a system, the molecules bounce around a lot more (because they have more energy).
 When they bounce around more, they are more likely to collide.
 That fact means they are also more likely to combine.
 When you lower the temperature, the molecules are slower and collide less.
 That temperature drop lowers the rate of the reaction.